 - The wildflower meadow sits below the Community Orchard.
 This was planted some years ago by children from Bromley Heath Junior School and has been added to by the Friends and by the Bromley Heath Cider Consortium.
 There are now over 30 fruit trees there and in the valley.

 - For more information visit the website www.simplesite/friendsofleapvalley or contact Mary Lewis firstname.lastname@example.org or check out the noticeboard on site.

 - This open space can be accessed from Lincombe Barn car park off Rockland Road.

 - There is an enthusiastic Friends Group helping to manage this site – visit their website, Facebook or e-mail email@example.com.

 - They have held Bat Walks attended by 50 people and the bats turned up on cue!
 They have had an Autumn Clean and a Spring Clean and spent a morning clearing brambles and planting young hazel whips.
 They have also held a Dawn Chorus Walk and 2 Fungus Forays.

-- They are working on access issues and had a new path put in to get down to the board walk which was installed last year.
+- They are working on access issues and had a new path put in to get down to the board walk.
 They have high hopes of further access work.
 They have also installed 3 seats.

 - They have a Management Plan produced for the woods, giving guidance for future maintenance of the area to enhance it for the benefit of wildlife and local people.